m4ttsch/omscs-notes-notes/information-security/access-control.md

 ### Least Privilege
 Remember, *least privilege* is the idea that a user should always execute with the smallest number of privileges or access rights needed to complete a task.

 The point of least privilege is really damage containment.
-If something goes wrong, a user can’t damage resources that they had no business accessing in the first place.
+If something goes wrong, a user can't damage resources that they had no business accessing in the first place.

 In RBAC, a user can start in one role and access a subset of the files that are only available to that role.
 At a later point, the user can switch roles and access a different set of files associated with the new role.